 Last month, we wrote the word “amazing” over the two laser generated graphics (kind of x-rays) of the new Cathedral.
 This month, as we view the present graphic, there are no words but “stunning!”
 The “skeleton” takes one’s breath away.
 (Synonyms for “stunning” are: remarkable, extraordinary, incredible, outstanding, amazing, astonishing, marvelous, phenomenal, splendid, and more.)
 We think you will agree.

-This year’s Mother’s Day Luncheon and Fashion Show, which will take place on Saturday, May 13, and whose theme is “New York, New York” honors two distinguished Cathedral women: Presbytera Aliki (Vasiliki) Kyriacou and Irene Poulakidas.
+This year’s Mother’s Day Luncheon and Fashion Show, which took place on Saturday, May 13, and whose theme was “New York, New York,” was a smashing success.
+With 300 guests, a music, fashions, and even a recreation of the Brooklyn Bridge, this Mother’s Day Luncheon and Fashion Show—our 58th—was a wonderful tribute to all mothers, at the same time honoring two distinguished Cathedral women: Presbytera Aliki (Vasiliki) Kyriacou and Irene Poulakidas.

 Presvytera Aliki was born in Miami, Florida on December 7, 1944 along with her identical twin sister, Eleni, to Constantine and Afroditi Balikas.
 At the age of two, her family moved to Atlanta, Georgia and became lifelong members of the Annunciation Cathedral.
 Their younger sister, Sophia, was born in Atlanta later that year.
 Their Yiayia Eleni, a very spiritual lady, lived with them and helped to nurture them growing up.
 The church was only 5 blocks from their home, and Yiayia Eleni would take them to all the church services.
 Being active in the life of the Church was part of their family routine.
 Little did Presvytera Aliki realize at that time that this would form the foundation for her lifelong service to the Greek Orthodox Church.